devops329/devops/instruction/jest/jest.md

 ## Calling code from the test

-That run isn't very interesting since it only runs code within the test itself.
-So instead let's create a function called add in an `index.js` file and have the test call that instead.
+The previous test isn't very interesting since it only runs code within the test itself.
+So instead, let's create a function called `add` in an `add.js` file and have the test call that instead.

 ```js
 function add(...numbers) {